unpoly/unpoly/README.md

 ### Making a new release

-We are currently feeding four release channels:
+We are currently feeding two release channels:

-- Manual download from GitHub
 - npm
-- Bower (which is based on Git and version tags)
 - Rubygems (as the `unpoly-rails` gem)

 We always release to all channel simultaneously.